MediaComem/comem-devmobil/subjects/ionic-angular/README.md

   }
 ];
 ```
 `loadChildren` is used to **Lazy Load** modules, meaning that modules will only be loaded when they are requested by the user's action, instead of at the app's startup.
-This is a _Good Practice_, as it **speeds up** the start of your app (with the downside of minor loads when first accessing the Lazy Loaded module).
+This is a _Good Practice™_, as it **speeds up** the start of your app (with the downside of minor loads when first accessing the Lazy Loaded module).

 Here, any URL with a path that starts with `home` will make Angular loads the `HomePageModule`.
 This module **MUST** have its own routes array so that the Router can keep searching for a match with what remains of the initial path.